-- Reduction of U.S. federal corporate tax rate: The Tax Act reduces the corporate tax rate to 21%, effective January 1, 2018.
-We recorded a provisional deferred tax benefit of \$1.0 million for the year ended December 31, 2017.
-While we are able to make a reasonable estimate of the impact of the reduction in corporate rate, it may be affected by other analyses related to the Tax Act including but not limited to changes to our cost recovery assumptions and the state tax effect of adjustments to federal temporary differences. - Cost recovery: We have not yet completely inventoried and analyzed our 2017 capital expenditures that qualify for bonus expensing.
-We have recorded a provisional tax depreciation expense of \$0.7 million which does not include full expensing of all qualifying capital expenditures.
+- We reclassified \$0.3 million of AMT credits from deferred tax assets to long term assets.
+We expect to receive this amount as a refund in 2019, 2020 and 2021. - Reduction of U.S. federal corporate tax rate: The Tax Act reduces the corporate tax rate to 21%, effective January 1, 2018.
+We recorded a provisional deferred tax benefit of \$1.0 million for the year ended December 31, 2017. - Cost recovery: In the year ended December 31, 2017, we recorded a provisional tax depreciation expense of \$0.7 million, which did not include full expensing of all qualifying capital expenditures.
+In the year ended December 31, 2018, we completed our analysis of capital expenditures and recorded no additional expenditures.

 Prior to the TRC/TRP Merger, the Partnership was subject to the Texas margin tax, consisting generally of a 0.75% tax on the amounts by which total revenues exceed cost of goods sold, as apportioned to Texas.
 After the TRC/TRP Merger, TRC is the reporting company for the combined group.
 The Partnership still has audit responsibility for the pre-Merger years.
-The Partnership's current tax expense includes a \$5.3 million refund of Texas Margin Tax for tax years 2011 to 2015.